symfony/symfony-docs/book/internals/event_dispatcher.rst

 ------

 When an event is dispatched, it's identified by a unique name (e.g. ``onCoreResponse``), which any number of listeners might be listening to.
-An :class:`Symfony\\Component\\EventDispatcher\\Event` instance is also created and passed to all of the listeners.
+A :class:`Symfony\\Component\\EventDispatcher\\Event` instance is also created and passed to all of the listeners.
 As you'll see later, the ``Event`` object itself often contains data about the event being dispatched.

 .. index::
    pair: Event Dispatcher; Naming conventions